xiaojigugu/AudioRecorder/README.md

 1. This is an audio recording lib for Android which is based on [lame]("https://lame.sourceforge.io/").
-2. AudioRecorder is used to gain pcm data.
+2. AudioRecord is used to gain pcm data.
 3. lame lib is used to encode pcm file into mp3 file.